Massipssa/Docs/programming/designPartern.md

 ### Combinator
-* Combinator pattern allows to chain functions on an object in order to perform some validations
+- Combinator pattern allows chaining functions on an object in order to perform some validations

-* Synchronization:
+- Synchronization:
-    * Allows to resolve conccurency problem
+    - Allows resolving concurrency problem
-    * Deadlock: when conncurrency is not managed
+    - Deadlock: when concurrency is not managed

 ### Archi

 * **Data Access Object (DAO)**
 * **Data Transfer Object (DTO)**